SanthoshUthiraKumar/Read-from-CSV/README.md

 ![CSVOutput](https://user-images.githubusercontent.com/119477975/214110022-7607649d-e1aa-45c9-aed8-509c3c03f1c7.png)

 ## RESULT:
-Thus the program is written to list the content in a CSV file
+Thus the program is written to read the content in a CSV file